The Considerations: National Transport

 As expected, the variation between modes of transport comes down to one main consideration; the way in which those modes of transport function.
 Public transport will boast its own set of features and benefits, whereas cars, boats, trams, trains and airplanes will afford their own set of advantages.
 The purpose of this document is to explore the main benefits between these modes of transport.

 It will follow a specific layout for simplicity – beginning with road-using vehicles, then moving on to sea faring vessels and finally air-travel methods.

 Vehicles & Road Worthiness

-There is one thing to consider when considering using road vehicles such as cars and buses.
+There is one thing to consider when considering using road vehicles such as how to find a good mechanic for all kinds of transport, private cars and even buses.
 These vehicles must be road worthy, and must undergo yearly maintenance (less often in particular parts of the world).
 This maintenance will ensure that the vehicle is road worthy, and can legally operate along all public roads and highways.

 Where these two vehicles differ is in their usage.
 Where cars are more personal, and are often utilised by individuals and small groups – buses are far better suited to larger scales of transport.
 Another key benefit of travelling by car is that a person can be responsible for their own road activities.
 When riding on board a bus, it is often down to the driver to decide when to stop, for how long, and how frequently (standard bus stops taken in to account).

 Although cars are far more versatile using electric batteries, they also require personal maintenance, including expenses for gas and any repairs – while emitting far more toxic fumes than buses (which are much fewer in number).
 Buses on the other hand are better suited to those that travel frequently – and the only expense is the cost of the ticket.
 All maintenance is undertaken by the transport company, allowing the passenger to travel without concern.